-1. A description of other forms of investment being used beyond those identified in Section 92.205 is as follows:
+1. A description of other forms of investment being used beyond those identified in Section 92.205 is

-The NE MN HOME Consortium's Advisory Committee set aside \$386,090 in a Housing Development Fund in FY 2023.
-This allotment will be reallocated in an additional round of applications or into FY 2024 program year.
+The NE MN HOME Consortium's Advisory Committee set aside \$63,213 in a Housing Development Fund in FY 2021.
+This allotment will be reallocated into FY 2022 program year.